 Thayer Method for Mathematics Classes

 The Thayer Method of instruction originated at the United States Military Academy at West Point, New York.
-Since its implementation nearly two hundred years ago, the Thayer Method has remained relatively unchanged, proving tremendously effective in ensuring student mastery of the core mathematics.
+Since its implementation nearly two hundred years ago, the Thayer Method has remained relatively unchanged, proving effective in ensuring student mastery of the core mathematics.

 Far too often in mathematics classes, a common pattern occurs.
-The teacher describes a problem and may work it on the board.
+The teacher describes a problem and may work it out on the board.
 He or she then asks if the students have any questions.
 They typically respond by saying they do not.
 The reason for this is that observing an expert working through the solution of a problem logically makes sense.
 Unfortunately, after the homework problems are assigned, students are not required to demonstrate that they understand the process and concepts modeled by the teacher.
 Consequently, they go home and struggle to complete the assigned problems.